Skip to content

 PROTAKEOVER Module Required for 345 MHz The PROA7/PROA7PLUS has a built-in PROSiX/SiX™ (2.4 GHz) receiver and antenna, but it does not receive 345 MHz 5800-series signals on its own.
 The PROTAKEOVER module adds that legacy reception — set its rotary switch to 0 (5800) for the MINI-345's 345 MHz Honeywell/5800 protocol, and install the replacement wall mount (with integrated antenna) that ships with the module.
 Your existing PROSiX/SiX sensors are not affected — they keep working, and the 5800-series sensors run alongside them on the same panel.
 The module handles one legacy protocol at a time (rotary-selected: 0 = 5800, 1 = 2GIG, 2 = DSC, 3 = ITI/Qolsys, 4 = Bosch).

-About Programming on the PROA7
+About programming on the PROA7

 Unlike the VISTA 20P, the PROA7 has no local keypad programming mode for sensors.
 All zone configuration is done through AlarmNet 360 — Resideo's cloud-based programming portal — and syncs automatically with every change.
 The panel supports up to 250 total wireless zones (up to 127 of which can be PROSiX/SiX); the 5800-series sensors received through the PROTAKEOVER share that same zone pool.